Chemical Datasheet

 Non-Fire Response

-Excerpt from ERG Guide 125 [Gases - Corrosive]:
+Excerpt from ERG Guide 125 [Gases - Toxic and/or Corrosive]:

-Fully encapsulating, vapor-protective clothing should be worn for spills and leaks with no fire.
 Do not touch or walk through spilled material.
 Stop leak if you can do it without risk.
 If possible, turn leaking containers so that gas escapes rather than liquid.
 Prevent entry into waterways, sewers, basements or confined areas.
 Do not direct water at spill or source of leak.
 Use water spray to reduce vapors or divert vapor cloud drift.
 Avoid allowing water runoff to contact spilled material.
 Isolate area until gas has dispersed.
-(ERG, 2016)
+(ERG, 2024)

-Fully encapsulating, vapor-protective clothing should be worn for spills and leaks with no fire.
 Do not touch or walk through spilled material.
 Stop leak if you can do it without risk.
 If possible, turn leaking containers so that gas escapes rather than liquid.
 Prevent entry into waterways, sewers, basements or confined areas.
 Do not direct water at spill or source of leak.
 Use water spray to reduce vapors or divert vapor cloud drift.
 Avoid allowing water runoff to contact spilled material.
 Isolate area until gas has dispersed.
-(ERG, 2016)
+(ERG, 2024)

 Protective Clothing